disel-espol/openlambdaverse/README.md

 # OpenLambdaVerse
 An Open-Source Dataset of AWS Lambda Functions Published on GitHub

+See the end of this README for citation instructions.

 ## Requirements
 - Python 3.11.3 (also tested with Python 3.13.3 in later revisions)
 - A GitHub account